Mohamed87Yahyaoui/BiblioEnsias/README.md

 - Open the command line and cd to the project's directory
 - Run the following commands:
-  - mkdir build
-  - cd build
-  - cmake -DCMAKE_C_COMPILER="gcc.exe" -DCMAKE_CXX_COMPILER="g++.exe" -G "CodeBlocks - MinGW Makefiles" ..
+  - cmake -DCMAKE_C_COMPILER="gcc.exe" -DCMAKE_CXX_COMPILER="g++.exe" -G "CodeBlocks - MinGW Makefiles" .
 - Those last steps will generate a codeblocks project
-- Open tic_tac_toe.cbp using CodeBlocks
+- Open BIBLIOENSIAS.cbp using CodeBlocks
 - Go to Project > Properties > Build targets
   - And change Type to GUI application
   - Click OK
   - Build the project
-- Now you can run the application found in build directory named tic_tac_toe.exe
+- Now you can run the application found in build directory named BIBLIOENSIAS.exe

 ## On Linux